 Design & Technology

-We have designed the Design and Food Technology curriculum at Wistaston Academy to meet the following National Curriculum objectives:
+We have designed the Design and Food Technology curriculum at Wistaston Academy to meet the following National Curriculum objective, whilst being progressive and responsive to the ever-changing needs of the children, wider school community and modern world.
+The fundamental objectives core to the planning and delivery of Design and Food technology are:

-- The importance of iterative design is promoted from the outset with children given the time and opportunity to evaluate and improve on their idea.
+- Teaching the importance of iterative design is promoted from the outset with children given the time and opportunity to evaluate and improve on their idea.

-- Products are to be made for an intended user and specific purpose.
+- Creating authentic products made for an intended user and specific purpose.

-- Individuality, creativity and free-thought is facilitated through the provision of a wide-range of materials and appropriate resources.
-This enables our students to explore and refine their ideas without the constraints of limited choice.
+- Promoting individuality, creativity and free-thought through the provision of a wide-range of materials and appropriate resources, thus enabling our students to explore and refine their ideas without the constraints of limited choice.

-- Focused Practical Tasks will form an essential part of the teaching and learning process so that the development of skills and knowledge is planned and equally balance.
+- Allocating time for Focused Practical Tasks which form an essential part of the teaching and learning process, so that the development of skills and knowledge is planned and equally balance.

-- Less teacher modelling of example products leading to a greater emphasis on innovation
+- Reducing teacher modelling of example products, leading to a greater emphasis on innovation.

-- Looking into seasonality of ingredients, how they are grown, caught or reared and how these impact on their availability and cost.
+- Investigating seasonality of ingredients, how they are grown, caught or reared and how these impact on their availability and cost.

 - The introduction of computing and coding of products in KS2.